Hendrix-CS/csci320/projects/swim.md

 * When the user hits `r` when a file is highlighted, the file should **run**.
 * While the file is running, if the user hits `F6`, the program should immediately stop and return to the file selector.
+* Ensure that all processes have a fair opportunity to run on the CPU.
 * The number of instructions executed by each process should be shown in the right window, as seen below: